Q&A Painting and Varnishing Epoxy

 But with conventional paints I’ve experienced a problem where the final finish paint never seems to harden if applied direct over the epoxy.
 It just stays wet or cheesy.
 The way to avoid this is to dewax the epoxy carefully (unless it is one of the newer low waxing epoxies which minimise amine bloom) then sand the finish and finally to apply the undercoat recommended by the finishing paint manufacturers.

-I am not up to speed on it yet, but the people at Duck Flat Wooden Boats are getting excellent finishes from the new range of International/Interlux brand paints that have teflon added.
+I am not up to speed on it yet, but the people at Duck Flat Wooden Boats are getting excellent finishes from the new range of International/Interlux brand paints.Straight out of the can with no thinners unless it is particularly hot and dry.

 They use a small (3 inch – 75mm) soft foam roller, The foam on these rollers is quite thick but the diameter is fairly small – maybe 1.5inches (37mm): in Australia they are sold under the “GEM” brand.
 The rollers leave a level coat and the paint levels out significantly as it dries.